 This category is very broad, and that’s because basically anybody, from individuals to global corporations, can have a blog.
 Any of those could mean a chance at paid writing, but you’ll probably do best with platforms that have strong, time-tested revenue models (i.e. their revenue comes from the sale of a product or service vs. advertising or investor money.)

 Bloggers generally have a specific skill in informal, brief, communication and those skills can translate to a lot of different areas.
 Keep your eyes open for websites in fields that you have education and interest in.
+(Interested in helping Black businesses with their blogs?
+Check out this series on opportunities for writers.)

 Primary contact person: Site owners, CEOs, marketing directors and executives, content marketing agencies, general marketing agencies, anyone with “demand generation” in their title